k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: handful of issues discovered with air terrain and Vlad's cavern
 - Fix: air terrain in Vlad's cavern and is_clinger()
 - Fix: player can ride a wumpus across open air in Vlad's cavern
+- Fix: barrow wight's spell attack should be last in the chain